Intel promises industry will meet or exceed Moore’s law for a decade

 Now it becomes possible to program every element of the network and server infrastructure, McKeown said.
 “You just write a small program, running in the IPU or the switches, and you can decide whether you need it running all the time or just when needed — because it’s just a program,” he said.

 And these programs can run at “line speed,” meaning no degradation in performance, he said.
 “This would have been unimaginable just a few years ago because it would have come at such an expense in terms of loss of throughput,” McKeown added.
-Such work does require a pretty sophisticated programmer, but organizations with high performance requirements are willing to do it, he said.
+Such work does require a pretty sophisticated programmer, but organizations with high-performance requirements are willing to do it, he said.

-AI for more people
+AI for the masses

 At the same time, Intel is working to make sophisticated computing capabilities like machine learning accessible to more people, with initiatives like oneAPI toolkits and the OpenVINO AI inference engine for Intel processors.
-“We’re making this technology more accessible with low-code to no-code development tools,” said Sandra Rivera, executive VP and general manager of the Datacenter and AI group at Intel.
+“We’re making this technology more accessible with low-code to no-code development tools,” said Sandra Rivera, executive VP, and general manager of the Datacenter and AI group at Intel.
 “I like to say it’s the AI you need on the processor you have.”

-Intel aims to further ramp up the broad availability of AI with Sapphire Rapids, the code name for its next generation Xeon processor, which it is promising will deliver a 30X performance boost.
-That means AI developers will be able to work with a general purpose processor “and not the expensive and power-consuming accelerators we have in the market today,” Rivera said.
+Intel aims to further ramp up the broad availability of AI with Sapphire Rapids, the code name for its next-generation Xeon processor, which it is promising will deliver a 30X performance boost.
+That means AI developers will be able to work with a general-purpose processor “and not the expensive and power-consuming accelerators we have in the market today,” Rivera said.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: